Comparing Gene Regulation in Prokaryotes and Eukaryotes

 - Modifying the structure of chromatin to activate or repress transcription.
 Modifying chromatin involves chemically modifying histone proteins or altering the arrangement of nucleosomes near the core promoter of a gene.

 - DNA methylation to silence transcription.
 The methylation of cytosine bases near the core promoter region of a gene inhibits transcription.

 - What is meant by combinatorial control?

-- What factors can influence the transcription of a eukaryotic gene?
+- What combinations of processes influence the transcription of a eukaryotic gene?

 Core Promoter vs. Regulatory Promoter

 We learned in Part 9 that transcription in eukaryotes involves several types of DNA sequences.
 The core promoter, for example, determines where RNA polymerase II will bind to the DNA and begin transcription.
 The core promoter includes the TATA box (-25 sequence), which serves as the binding site for the general transcription factor protein TFIID and the +1 site, the first base in the template DNA strand that is transcribed by RNA polymerase II.
 For transcription to occur, the TATA box and the +1 site must be present.
 If these two sequences are the only sequences present upstream of a gene, the gene will be transcribed at a low, yet constant rate (the so-called basal level of transcription).